Ercenk/MTConnect.Client/README.md

 # MTConnect.Client
-THis is a .NET Core library using the generated code from the OpenAPI 2.0 (Swagger) sample spec for the MTConect 1.3.1 defined at the repo https://github.com/Ercenk/MTConnect.OpenAPI.
+This is a .NET Core library using the generated code from the OpenAPI 2.0 (Swagger) sample spec for the MTConnect 1.3.1 defined at the repo https://github.com/Ercenk/MTConnect.OpenAPI.

 ## Story